HYPERTENSION, OR HIGH BLOOD PRESSURE

 One need not go to the doctor for this if one has or can find a simple blood pressure measuring machine and one can use it correctly.
 Many supermarkets have blood pressure machines one can use, and they can be purchased rather cheaply as well.

-If the reading is above 120-80 but below about 140/100, it is mildly elevated blood pressure.
-This is not a serious problem in most cases, though it can signal stress or the beginning of arterial disease.
+An ideal blood pressure is about 120/80 mm.
+If the blood pressure reading is above 120-80, but below about 140/90, it is very mildly elevated blood pressure.
+This is not a problem, though it can signal stress or the beginning of arterial disease.

-If the reading is over about 140/100, then it is a more serious condition that is not just caused by stress, but indicates a problem in the arteries, kidneys, or perhaps a heart condition.
+If the reading is 160/100 or above, then it is a more serious condition that is not just caused by stress, but indicates a problem in the arteries, kidneys, or perhaps a heart condition.
 Be sure to retake the blood pressure test and follow instructions exactly, so as to obtain at least two accurate readings.
 Some doctors suggest taking the blood pressure in both arms for a more accurate assessment.
 Any high reading is a possible problem, not just on both arms.

 Blood pressure medication is usually not needed for long if one is following a nutritional balancing program.
 Occasionally, a nutritional program is not adequate and this type of drug extends life and should be used if all natural methods are not working.
 Do not walk around with a very high blood pressure, as this is like having a ticking time bomb inside the body.
 Let us now discuss the details of blood pressure.